 A German tech founder relocating from London with his Swedish wife and three children planned to form a company and serve as his own director within 5-6 months.
 He requested a nominee director for the interim.

 We flagged the problem immediately: 6 months is almost never enough.
 The relocation timeline — finding housing, enrolling children in school, obtaining a residence permit, completing the move — typically takes 2 or more months for the administrative steps alone.
-Add the time needed to physically relocate, and most founders need 8-12 months before they hold a Swiss residence permit and can replace the nominee.
+Most founders need 8-12 months before they hold a Swiss residence permit and can replace the nominee.

 Ongoing Compliance After Formation